Formula 1 Madrid Grand Prix 2026

 At chic&basic dot, our boutique hotel places you in the heart of Madrid, just steps away from Callao, and perfectly located for exploring the city’s cultural, culinary and shopping scenes.

-With easy access to the MADRING circuit and public transport, chic&basic dot offers the ideal base for race weekend and beyond.
+With easy access to the MADRING circuit and public transport, chic&basic dot offers the ideal base for race weekend.
 Unwind in a stylish, welcoming space after a thrilling day at the track.

 Book your stay at chic&basic dot now and experience the Madrid Grand Prix in style.